54th Massachusetts Infantry Regiment: Organization and early service

 The 54th trained at Camp Meigs in Readville near Boston.
-While there they received considerable moral support from abolitionists in Massachusetts, including Ralph Waldo Emerson.
-Material support included warm clothing items, battle flags and $500 contributed for the equipping and training of a regimental band.
+While there, they received considerable moral support from abolitionists in Massachusetts, including Ralph Waldo Emerson.
+Material support included warm clothing items, battle flags, and $500 contributed for the equipping and training of a regimental band.
 As it became evident that many more recruits were coming forward than were needed, the medical exam for the 54th was described as "rigid and thorough" by the Massachusetts Surgeon-General.
 This resulted in what he described as "a more robust, strong and healthy set of men were never mustered into the service of the United States."
-Despite this, as was common in the Civil War, a few men died of disease prior to the 54th's departure from Camp Meigs.
+Despite this, as was common in the Civil War, a few men died of disease before the 54th departed from Camp Meigs.

-By most accounts the 54th left Boston with very high morale.
+By most accounts, the 54th left Boston with very high morale.
 This was despite the fact that Jefferson Davis's proclamation of December 23, 1862, effectively put both African-American enlisted men and white officers under a death sentence if captured on the grounds that they were inciting servile insurrection.

 After muster into federal service on May 13, 1863, the 54th left Boston with fanfare on May 28, and arrived to more celebrations in Beaufort, South Carolina.
 They were greeted by local blacks and by Northern abolitionists, some of whom had deployed from Boston a year earlier as missionaries to the Port Royal Experiment.
 In Beaufort, they joined with the 2nd South Carolina Volunteers, a unit of South Carolina freedmen led by James Montgomery.
 After the 2nd Volunteers' successful Raid at Combahee Ferry, Montgomery led both units in a raid on the town of Darien, Georgia.
 The population had fled, and Montgomery ordered the soldiers to loot and burn the empty town.
 Shaw objected to this activity and complained over Montgomery's head that burning and looting were not suitable activities for his model regiment.